Honda Clarity Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Honda Clarity are $1,270 a year with full coverage.
-Comprehensive costs around $230 a year, collision costs $422, and liability costs $460.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing around $2,756.
-Teenage drivers receive the highest rates at $4,918 a year or more.
+The average insurance rates for a Honda Clarity are $1,270 a year for full coverage.
+Comprehensive insurance costs around $230 a year, collision costs $422, and liability costs $460.
+Buying just liability costs as little as $510 a year, with insurance for high-risk drivers costing $2,756 or more.
+Teen drivers cost the most to insure at $4,918 a year or more.

 Average premium for full coverage: $1,270

-Estimates include $500 policy deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all U.S. states and Clarity trim levels.
+Full coverage includes $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and Clarity trim levels.

-For an average driver, prices range go from as low as $510 for just the minimum liability insurance to a high of $2,756 for high-risk insurance.
+Using a middle-aged driver as an example, Honda Clarity insurance rates go from as low as $510 for basic liability insurance to a high of $2,756 for a driver that may need high-risk insurance.

-Your location can make a big difference on insurance rates.
-Areas with sparse population tend to have a lower frequency of collision claims than densely populated cities.
+Your location can have significant affects on auto insurance rates.
+Areas with sparse population are shown to have a lower frequency of accident claims than larger metro areas.

-These examples demonstrate why it is important to compare rates for a specific zip code and risk profile, instead of making a decision based on average rates.
+The examples above show why it is important to compare rates for a specific zip code and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.